 Day 1: Discovering the Old Town

-After you check in your hotel, no matter where it is located (the cheapest hotels are in Lapad, a residential suburb, only 3 Km from the Old City), catch the bus or walk to the Pile Gate (the main entrance to the Old Town).
+After you check in your hotel, no matter where it is located (the best hotel deals are in Lapad, a residential suburb, only 3 Km from the Old City), catch the bus or walk to the Pile Gate (the main entrance to the Old Town).

 I recommend avoiding a leisurely walk on Placa or Stradun during the hottest part of the day, between noon and 4 PM.
 Instead, visit one of the many churches or museums that offer a welcome break from the heat.
 For lunch, try one of the traditional restaurants in the Old Town.